-Tops Bottoms Austin Achieve grade-level polo.
+Торѕ Bottoms Austin Achieve grade-level polo.
 Shirts must remain tucked in at all times.
 Austin Achieve branded sweater.
 No other jackets/sweaters are permitted inside the building.
 On cold weather days, scholars may wear a long-sleeve, plain shirt in black, white, or gray underneath their polo.
 Cold weather accessories (hats, gloves, scarves) may be worn only outside the building.
-Hoodies or shirts with hoods do not comply Austin Achieve khaki pants/shorts Belt Closed-toe shoes Black pants/shorts (11th & 12th only)
+Hoodies or shirts with hoods do not comply with uniform policy and will be confiscated.
+Austin Achieve khaki pants/shorts Belt Closed-toe shoes Black pants/shorts (11th & 12th only)